Things to Do in Zaragoza

 Travel Tips

 Transportation: Purchase a Zaragoza Card for unlimited public transport plus museum discounts.
-The efficient tram system connects major attractions, while the city center is perfectly walkable.
+The efficient tram system connects major attractions, while the city center is well walkable.
 Rent bikes from Bizi Zaragoza stations—ideal for exploring the Ebro riverbanks.

 Money: Euros are essential as many local establishments don't accept cards under €10.
 ATMs charge 2-4€ fees for foreign cards.
 Budget €25-35 daily for meals and attractions.
 Tipping 5-10% is appreciated but not mandatory in restaurants.